openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.md

 - Select Open Loop either from Preferences, or by pressing and holding the Loop button in top left of the home screen.
 - Work through the [Preferences](../Configuration/Preferences.md) to set up for you.
-- Manually enact at least 20 of the temporary basal rate suggestions over a period of 7 days; input them to your pump and confirm in AndroidAPS that you have accepted them.
-Ensure this data shows in AndroidAPS and Nightscout.
+- Manually enact at least 20 of the temporary basal rate suggestions over a period of 7 days; input them to your pump and confirm in AAPS that you have accepted them.
+Ensure this data shows in AAPS and Nightscout.
 - Enable [temp targets](../Usage/temptarget.md) if necessary.
 Use hypo temp targets to prevent that the system will correct too strong because of a raising blood glucose after a hypo.

 ### Reduce number of notifications